-- A. Support efforts of Regional Open Space and Recreation Organizations to plan for and seek funding for the continued acquisition, improvement and appropriate development of recreation facilities, greenways, and recreation programs in the Region. - B. Establish and maintain language in Subdivision and Land Development Ordinances to require developers to dedicate land or pay a fee in lieu of land for all new subdivisions. - Each subdivision or land development would have to be reviewed to determine whether the dedication of land or the fee-in-lieu of land would be more appropriate, based upon the size and location of the development. - Maintain standards for recreation facilities.
-Review National Recreation and Park Association (NRPA) Standards for appropriateness. - C. Where appropriate, work with PennDOT to widen and improve road shoulders and require developers to improve shoulders along their properties in order to accommodate pedestrian and bicycle facilities.
+- A. Support efforts of regional Open Space and Recreation Organizations to plan for and seek funding for the continued acquisition, improvement and appropriate development of recreation facilities, greenways, and recreation programs in the Region. - B. Maintain language in Subdivision and Land Development Ordinances to require developers to dedicate land or pay a fee in lieu of land for all new subdivisions.

+Each subdivision or land development would have to be reviewed to determine whether the dedication of land or the fee-in-lieu of land would be more appropriate, based upon the size and location of the development.

+Maintain standards for recreation facilities.
+Review National Recreation and Park Association (NRPA) Standards for appropriateness.

-- D. Maintain a dialog with the local school districts regarding development activities, school facilities needs, location of school facilities, and school bus routes. - E. Promote and support efforts of community organizations to provide recreational facilities and programs for all area residents and services and programs for seniors and youth. - F. Provide for public areas within the Region through provision of open spaces, village greens, mini-parks, recreation facilities, greenways, improved pathways, and indoor facilities. - G. Involve local fire companies and school district personnel in review of subdivision and land development plans, where appropriate. - H. Encourage volunteerism for non-profit agencies and increased coordination of volunteer services among agencies. - I. Continue to promote recycling activities and work to establish recycling centers, if deemed appropriate, that are convenient and well managed. - J. Address the need for fire and emergency medical personnel as fewer volunteers become available.
+- C. Where appropriate, work with PennDOT to widen and improve road shoulders and require developers to improve shoulders along their properties in order to accommodate pedestrian and bicycle facilities. - D. Maintain a dialog with the school district regarding development activities, school facilities needs, location of school facilities, and school bus routes. - E. Promote and support efforts of community organizations to provide recreational facilities and programs for all area residents and services and programs for seniors and youth. - F. Provide for public areas within the Region through provision of open spaces, village greens, mini-parks, recreation facilities, greenways, improved pathways, and indoor facilities.

+- G. Involve local fire companies and school district personnel in review of subdivision and land development plans, where appropriate. - H. Encourage volunteerism for non-profit agencies and increased coordination of volunteer services among agencies. - I. Continue to promote recycling activities and maintain recycling centers that are convenient and well managed. - J. Address the need for fire and emergency medical personnel as fewer volunteers become available.
 Cooperate regionally to ensure adequate service throughout the Region.
-Identify additional funding sources for fire companies. - K. Coordinate policies of governing bodies, municipal authorities, and Aqua water company, regarding the development of public sewer and water facilities within the Growth Areas, as depicted on the Future Land Use Plan, to assure consistency. - L. Bring together citizens, the business community, and the school districts to plan and organize community-wide activities, events, and programs to foster community spirit, economic development, and community attractiveness. - M. Maintain current and workable emergency operations plans. - N. Require all wastes to be treated and/or disposed of in an approved, environmentally responsible manner. - O. Promote efficient, effective, and professional management of public facilities.
-Identify opportunities for technological enhancements for municipal government. - P. Continue cooperative efforts to provide cost effective public safety services and maintain adequate numbers of fire and police personnel.
+Identify additional funding sources for fire companies. - K. Coordinate policies of governing bodies, municipal authorities, and Aqua water company, regarding the development of public sewer and water facilities within the Growth Areas, as depicted on the Future Land Use Plan, to assure consistency and provide economic development.
+Encourage Aqua to be more proactive in providing service for economic development. - L. Bring together citizens, the business community, and the school districts to plan and organize community-wide activities, events, and programs to foster community spirit, economic development, and community attractiveness. - M. Maintain current and workable emergency operations plans. - N. Require all wastes to be treated and/or disposed of in an approved, environmentally responsible manner. - O. Promote efficient, effective, and professional management of public facilities.
+Identify opportunities for technological enhancements for municipal government. - P. Continue cooperative efforts to provide cost effective public safety services and maintain adequate numbers of fire and police personnel. - Q. Coordinate with the school board to provide greater public access to school athletic facilities. - R. Increase opportunities for residents and visitors to access the history of the Region through museum and other types of displays. - S. Continue to make residents aware of programs and resources available to them.